Guy Leveque

 Guy Scott Leveque (December 28, 1972 – September 27, 2005) was a Canadian professional ice hockey centre.
+He played 17 games in the National Hockey League with the Los Angeles Kings during the 1992–93 and 1993–94 seasons.

 Playing career

 Leveque played for the Cornwall Royals of the Ontario Hockey League from 1989 until 1992.
 He was drafted 42nd overall in the second round of the 1991 NHL Entry Draft by the Los Angeles Kings.
 Leveque split 1992–93 and 1993–94 between the Kings and the IHL's Phoenix Roadrunners.
 He spent much of 1994–95 with the Canada national men's ice hockey team, but also spent some time with the Roadrunners and the St. John's Maple Leafs of the American Hockey League.
 He spent the entire 1995–96 season with the Manitoba Moose, the 1996–97 season with the San Antonio Dragons, and 1997–98 with the Phoenix Mustangs of the West Coast Hockey League before finally retiring from professional hockey.

 Leveque was a member of the Los Angeles Kings during the 1993 Stanley Cup Playoffs.
 Led by Wayne Gretzky, the Kings made the final against the Montreal Canadiens.
 Leveque was forced to sit out the final with an injury.